In this issue, we are thinking about food—for you, for the birds, and for the garden!

 One of the most memorable blizzards just a few years ago this month happened on February 1–2, 2011.
 This storm brought heavy, blowing snow from northern Texas to New England and eastern Canada.
 Hardest hit was Chicago with 21.2 inches of snow and 60 miles per hour winds.
 Learn more: Worst Blizzards in History.

-If you’ve decided to move forward with raising bees, let’s get down to business: Learn your beekeeping rules and regulations, choose the right location for your hives, and make sure you have the right habitat.
+If you’ve decided to move forward with raising bees, let’s get down to business: Know beekeeping rules and regulations, choose the right location for your hives, and make sure you have the right habitat.
 Here are answers to your practical questions.